The Cliffs of Moher are consistently at the top of Ireland’s most visited places and for the most part deservedly so.

 But it is still a beautiful place.

 If you have been there before expect something very different on a revisit.
-I admit to preferring the old ‘experience’, I cannot rid myself of the feeling that something indefinable has been lost, but acknowledge that the new set-up is probably necessary at this point.
+I admit to preferring the old ‘experience’, I cannot rid myself of the feeling that something indefinable has been lost, but acknowledge that the new set-up is probably necessary to deal with the number of visitors at this point.

 If you have never been before then all that is irrelevant – it’s worth seeing, you should go.
 But we recommend that unless the weather really stinks you should skip the Atlantic Edge bit and save your money on that.
 It really adds little or nothing to a visit.